fnskye/ESP32PCRemote/README.md

 ## ESP32 Smart PC Power Controller

-An In-Depth Technical Guide to Implementing Remote PC Power Control via ESP32 Microcontroller, Relay Module Integration, and Web-Based User Interface.
+**An In-Depth Technical Guide to Implementing Remote PC Power Control via ESP32 Microcontroller with Relay Module Integration and a Web-Based User Interface**

+This guide provides a complete walkthrough for building a reliable system that allows users to remotely control the power state of a desktop PC using an ESP32 microcontroller.
+By combining the ESP32 with a relay module, the system simulates a physical press of the PC's power switch, enabling ***both local and internet-based power control***.
+The ESP32 receives commands through a web interface, allowing remote activation from any browser-enabled device within the local network.
+Additionally, this repository includes ongoing development and guidance for extending access beyond the local network, enabling secure remote control over the internet.

+This project includes essential guides covering key aspects of implementation, such as hardware setup, GPIO pin configuration, relay triggering, use of a physical button, status LED indicators, and web server deployment on the ESP32.
+Additionally, this project addresses the challenge of internet access behind CGNAT and outlines possible solutions for secure remote connectivity.
+This solution is ideal for users who require remote access to their PC without relying on **Wake-on-LAN or public IP configurations**.

 ---